 While in New Mexico, she helped cover a treacherous snowstorm that slammed the state.
 A major interstate that runs from the Texas state line to Arizona was shut down, crippling commuters and holiday travelers in December 2011.
 She appeared on CNN for breaking news weather coverage to show the nation how New Mexicans were dealing with the unusual amount of snow.

-Christie is happy to be back home on the East Coast with her family and friends, especially since her sister works right around the corner from the station at Kennedy Krieger Institute.
+Christie is happy to be back home on the East Coast with her family and friends, especially since her sister recently graduated from Johns Hopkins University.